cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/Mission2.md

 ### Mission2b plan
 This plan provides you with two different types of GEO Fences.
-It provides excusion zones for the dock.
+It provides exclusion zones for the dock.
 There is also an exclusion zone blocking the lake's main route, forcing us to navigate the narrow channel.
 The channel has a line of buoys that must be navigated in Manual mode.

 This plan also provides an inclusion zone.
 A zone marked for inclusion means a robot cannot path outside of the zone.
-This prevents us from having to GEO fence the entire lake.
+This prevents us from having to GEO-fence the entire lake.

 ### Create GEO Fence
 1. Create a plan with two Polygon GEO Fences.
 Position them so you can drive through the narrow channel between the west coast and the island <br />![Alt text](./cmra_images/qgc_island.png)